 There are effective treatments for binge-eating disorders.
 The main goal of treatment is to reduce eating binges and achieve healthy eating habits.
 Other mental health issues may accompany the binge-eating disorder, like depression, so it is necessary to address the emotional and mental components underlying binge eating.

-One goal of psychotherapy is to normalize eating patterns and identity triggers to binge-eating.
+One goal of psychotherapy is to normalize eating patterns and identify triggers to binge eating.
 Cognitive-behavioral therapy, specifically enhanced cognitive behavioral therapy, has been shown to help.
 Cognitive-behavioral therapy will often focus on identifying and altering dysfunctional thought patterns, attitudes, and beliefs, which may trigger and perpetuate the person’s eating habits.
 Another goal is to help change distorted beliefs and thoughts that maintain unhealthy eating habits.
 Individual therapy can be very helpful in addressing not only your disordered eating but also your overall emotional health and happiness.
 The purpose is to address the underlying cognitive and emotional issues that result in binge-eating disorder.
-Improving interpersonal skills, how you relate to others, may help reduce binge-eating that can be triggered by problematic relationships and unhealthy communication skills.
+Improving interpersonal skills, and how you relate to others, may help reduce binge eating that can be triggered by problematic relationships and unhealthy communication skills.